Investing in Conversation – Conflict Management for Managers

 Are you a business owner or manager who has to deal with conflict?
 Whether you have to manage clashes involving colleagues, staff, customers/clients – or anyone else, in this show, you’ll find practical tools and tips, along with the knowledge, skills and experiences of other people in your position, to help you resolve the resolvable, manage the manageable and prevent the preventable.
 That enables you not only to reduce the financial and human costs of conflict; it’s also good for your health, the health of your workplace and your bottom line.

-Come and talk to me!
-All my contact details are on the website.
+In the meantime, if you need help with any aspect of conflict management at work, come and talk to me!
+All my details are on the website:

 Disclaimer